Uberspace/lab/source/guide_uu-notify.rst

 Edit the file ``config.json``.

-Add your gotify server url and the app token from the previous step.
+Add your Gotify server url and the app token from the previous step.
 Example:

 .. code-block:: json